 Time has come to build a new 3D printer.
 While the previous 3D printer I designed and built 5-6 years ago is still in use, I run too often into its limitations.
-It is starting to impact my workflow and has also been affecting my enjoyment of 3D printing.
+This is starting to impact my workflow and honestly also affects my enjoyment of 3D printing.

-In this article I will give some more details on my motivations and goals, and share the progress I have made so far on the new printer.
+In this article I will give some more details on my motivations and goals, and share the progress I have made on this project so far.

 What was wrong with the old 3D printer?

 The biggest issues I have with the old printer are as follows:

 - The build platform is too small.
 20×20 cm is not enough space anymore.
 For some upcoming projects I need to print parts that exceed the 20×20 cm build plate.

 - Not a lot of space for upgrades.
 If I would add an extra extruder for dual extrusion, or even extra cooling fans on the extruder carriage, the extruder carriage would become too big.
 At the moment it is small enough to make use of the full build plate, but increasing its size would reduce its maximum travel distance to under 20×20 cm.

 - Loud.
 The printer uses quite a few small high RPM fans to cool the filament, PSU, the Smoothieboard MOSFETs, etc. Add to that the noise of the stepper motors and sometimes it can feel like there is a jet taking off in the room.